LastCallMedia/js-application-developer-exercise/README.md

 This exercise is designed to assess your skills and to see how you solve problems.
 Please don't spend more than 3 hours working on it, and if you have trouble completing it in that time, don't stress about it - just push up whatever you have.
 There is no right answer here, and work-in-progress code is fine, as long as you can explain what you were working on during the interview.

+This is a frontend focused exercise, but we’re hiring for both front and backend Javascript focuses.
+If you’re not comfortable in the frontend, please try out the exercise anyway, and feel free to add a code sample of something you’d rather discuss during your interview.

 Thanks, and good luck!

 Instructions